druid-io/druid-io.github.io/docs/latest/ingestion/batch-ingestion.md

 ##### `granularity`

-Is a type of data loader that expects data to be laid out in a specific path format.
+Is a type of inputSpec that expects data to be laid out in a specific path format.
 Specifically, it expects it to be segregated by day in this directory format `y=XXXX/m=XX/d=XX/H=XX/M=XX/S=XX` (dates are represented by lowercase, time is represented by uppercase).

 |Field|Type|Description|Required|
 |-----|----|-----------|--------|